Fetal Pleural Effusion: Diagnosis & Treatment

 Most cases of pleural effusion do not require fetal treatment, and in some situations, the fluid may spontaneously disappear.

 Even with fetal intervention, you will typically be able to deliver your child vaginally.
-At the Cardinal Glennon St. Louis Fetal Care Institute, you can rest assured that your baby will be delivered in a hospital that is prepared to handle your needs, as well as provide advanced fetal surgery if needed.
+At the Cardinal Glennon St. Louis Fetal Care Institute, you can rest assured that your baby will be delivered in a hospital that is prepared to handle your needs.
 Our NICU is specifically equipped to assist your child’s breathing and respond to complex medical situations after birth.

 What Can I Expect if My Baby is Born with a Pleural Effusion?